-Bush Farm's Ah-ha moment began when, in 2007, I (Katie) had a breakthrough moment while sitting quietly amongst the wildflowers.
-Within minutes, I became enamoured with the activity.
+Bush Farm's Ah-ha moment began when, in 2009, I (Katie) had a breakthrough moment while sitting quietly amongst a field of wildflowers.
+I had just been reading about Traditional Ecological Knowledge (TEK) for my MSc and needed to just step outside and be still.
+Within minutes, unconsciously I became enamoured with natures abundance and the connectivity of life.
 There was so much going on!
-I imagined if we could get children, learning from nature, rather than within the four walls, what that could look like?
-Would children be buzzing out with science of ' the every day'?
-Would they begin to: Observe the patterns around them?
+I imagined if we could get our tamariki, learning from nature, rather than within the four walls, what that could look like?
+Would they see themselves as part of nature?
+Be buzzing out with the joy and interconnectedness of life?
+Would they begin to observe the patterns around them?
 See real-life problems?
 Look to nature for solutions?
-Or perhaps, just being amongst their earthly brothers and sisters would give them a sense of inner calm and joy?
 The possibilities were endless.

-The idea stuck to me.
-It became my sole purpose and drive.
-I had to get more experiences.
-I threw myself into visiting Democratic and Holistic Centres in the UK (Summerhill, Schumacher College, etc.) before returning to WWOOF on farms around Aotearoa, New Zealand.
-It was powerful real-life learning that no study could give me.
-It was a perfect combination of journeying deeper into rural NZ, digging into the soil and being present.
-It was transformational yet humbling six months, and I realised then, I had something to contribute.
+This Ah-ha moment became my research thesis, which in turn became my sole purpose and drive.
 Through various paid positions, the ideas kept formulating and digesting as the concept began to take hold.
 Any doubt was erased when I had my first foray into consulting and successfully designed and implemented an educational curriculum package.
 So when the opportunity to spend time in Forest and Farms Schools in the USA, to see their One-Day Schools in action, Bush Farm began.
 Fast forward, 18months, and we completed a successful first-year pilot programme in 2017.

 LET NATURE BE YOUR TEACHER